Skip to content

 What language is Acadian French?

-Acadian French is a dialect of French.
+Acadian French is a dialect of the French language.

 Which region is Acadian French associated with?